adamnew123456/snapshot/README.md

 # snapshot

-**THIS TOO IS ONLY A PROOF OF CONCEPT!
+**THIS TOOL IS ONLY A PROOF OF CONCEPT!
 DO NOT STORE ANYTHING IMPORTANT IN IT!**

 ## What is this?